arajajyothibabu/quotes/README.md

 > As soon as we make peace with ourself, we start liking everyone.
 > As soon as we stop bothering about future, we start liking every oppurtunity.
 > As soon as we stop thinking too much, we start believing we can do anything.

+> The art of knowing is knowing what to ignore.